 Whether you are hoping to preserve your fertility for the future or have a health issue that may affect your egg supply, frozen embryo transfers are provided at PFCLA’s Los Angeles and Glendale, CA offices.

 Our staff and doctors are ready to guide you through cost-effective IVF treatments and explain the processes of a frozen embryo transfer.
-Click here to request a consultation with our staff to learn frozen embryo transfer guidelines, costs, and how it can be personalized to your unique fertility journey in making your dreams of having a healthy, happy baby possible.
+Request a consultation to learn frozen embryo transfer guidelines, costs, and how it can be personalized to your unique fertility journey in making your dreams of having a healthy, happy baby possible.

 We look forward to determining your best fertility options and providing you with an optimal plan based on your needs and preferences.